tyrp/wustlcse517extension/README.md

 Open up [chrome://extensions/](chrome://extensions/) and drag the file there to install.

+#### Instructions for use

+*   Click the extension icon

+*	Type in your name (case matters)

+*	Submit the form and your row will be highlighted in white

+Note:  Due to the random refreshes of the page you will currently have to reinput your name each time it refreshes.

 #### Let me know if you have any suggestions or ideas

 *   Feel free to submit a bug report, I will try and work on it when I have time.